PeerStreet is a crowdfunded real estate investment company founded by real estate attorney Brew Johnson in 2012.

 - You don’t have to commit to anything to see how it works.
 You can sign up for free and look at the potential investments without promising any money.
 If you like what you see, you can proceed — but there’s no commitment to do so when you sign up.

 - The loans have been pre-vetted by PeerStreet’s team of real estate and finance professionals.

-Although the minimum investment is only $1,000, you must be an accredited investor to invest..
+Although the minimum investment is only $1,000, you must be an accredited investor to invest.

 To be accredited, you must have a net worth of more than $1 million – and that figure doesn’t include the value of your primary residence.

-You can also be accredited if your yearly income is more than $200,000 if you’re single or $300,000 if you’re married.
+You can also be accredited if your yearly income is more than $200,000 (for a single person) or $300,000 if you’re married.